The Game (1997 film): Casting

 Fincher had intended to make The Game before Seven, but when Brad Pitt became available for Seven, that project became the top priority.
-The success of Seven helped the producers of The Game get the larger budget that they wanted.
-They then approached Michael Douglas to star in the film.
+The success of Seven helped the producers of The Game get a larger budget.
+They approached Douglas to star in the film.
 He was hesitant at first because he was concerned that PolyGram was not a big enough company to distribute the film.
 However, once he was on board, Douglas's presence helped to get the film into production.

 At the 1996 Cannes Film Festival, PolyGram announced that Jodie Foster would star in the film with Douglas.
 However, Fincher was uncomfortable with putting an actor and movie star of her stature in a supporting part.
 After talking to her, he considered rewriting the character of Conrad as Nicholas' daughter so that Foster could play that role.
 However, Douglas did not like the idea and requested that the character be changed to his sister, which Foster found peculiar as Douglas is almost 20 years her senior and appeared with her in Napoleon and Samantha when Foster was only 9 years old while Douglas was 28.

 Due to differences in opinions and scheduling conflicts with Robert Zemeckis' Contact, Foster could not appear in the film.
 Once she left, the role of Conrad was offered to Jeff Bridges, but he declined, and Sean Penn was eventually cast.
 Later, Foster alleged that she and PolyGram had orally agreed that she would appear in the film, and when this did not transpire, she filed a $54.5 million lawsuit against PolyGram.
-Both Fincher and Foster would later work together in Panic Room (2002).
+Fincher and Foster would later work together in Panic Room (2002).

 Deborah Kara Unger's audition for the role of Christine was a test reel consisting of a two-minute sex scene from David Cronenberg's Crash.
 Douglas initially thought it was a joke, but when he and Fincher met her in person, they were impressed by her acting.